 (Cicely) Veronica Wedgwood was born on 20 July 1910 into the sprawling and influential Wedgwood family (one of her cousins was the composer Ralph Vaughan Williams).
 After attending Norland Place preparatory school in Kensington from the age of twelve she studied at home with governesses.
 From an early age she travelled widely in Europe accompanying her father, Sir Ralph Wedgwood, Chief Officer of London and North Eastern Railways, on business and enjoying holidays with her maternal grandfather Albert Henry Pawson and became fluent in French and German, and was able to read Dutch, Italian, Spanish and Swedish.

 In 1928 Wedgwood entered Lady Margaret Hall, Oxford to study history.
-Oxford had granted full membership of the university to women in 1920 and in 1931 Wedgwood graduated with a first-class degree in modern history and was commended for her Gladstone Prize Essay on the economic history of Scotland in the twelfth century.
+Oxford had granted full membership of the university to women in 1920 and in 1931 Wedgwood graduated with a first-class degree in modern history and was commended for her Gladstone Prize Essay on the economic history of Scotland in the 12th century.

 A year after leaving Oxford Wedgwood enrolled at LSE for a PhD in economic history with Professor R H Tawney as her supervisor.
 On 21 June 1932 she was accepted as a PhD candidate in the University of London and on 1 October the University of London accepted the title of her thesis on the economic effects of the Thirty Years War 1618-1948 focussing on the German states.